How much time does native gardening take?

 Let’s dig deeper (pun definitely intended) and see how much time native gardening takes, and tackle some of the intimidating stories you may have heard.
 We’re going to look at:

-• The difference between native and non-native plants
+1. The difference between native and non-native plants

-• Non-native vs. native gardening
+2. Non-native vs. native gardening

-• Native gardens vs. lawns
+3. Native gardens vs. lawns

 Native vs. Non-Native Plants

-First up, let’s talk about native plants vs. non-native plants.
-Native plants are plants that have grown in an area for thousands of years.
-Native plants are built to thrive in their home area’s weather, temperature, and soil.
-All they need is rain to thrive.
-They are also the preferred food and habitat for the bugs, butterflies, birds, and animals in their home area.
+Native plants have grown in an area for thousands of years.
+They are built to thrive in their home area’s weather, temperature, and soil.
+When planted in an area that mimics their home in nature, they thrive with just rain.
+Native plants are also the preferred food and habitat for the bugs, butterflies, birds, and animals in their home area.

-Non-native gardening = time, money, water
+Non-native gardening = time, money, fertilizer, water

-Non-native plants become a time-suck because they are not used to the weather, water, and soil of our homes.
+Non-native plants become a time-suck because they are not used to our homes’ weather, water, and soil.
 Non-native plants have evolved to thrive in their own home areas (or, they have been so significantly cultivated, they are just plain finicky.)
-Examples of this extra care for non-natives include:

 How much time does non-native gardening take?

-Let’s imagine we plant a smallish (5 x 5 foot) garden with dahlias, a rose bush, and tulips somewhere in the Northeast, Midwest, or Mid-Atlantic.
-Here’s the time it would take to get this non-native garden going:
+Imagine we plant a smallish (5 x 5 foot) garden with dahlias, a rose bush, and tulips somewhere in the Northeast, Midwest, or Mid-Atlantic.

 • Each tulip and dahlia bulb must be individually planted